 Will I have to Go To Court?

-There are clear rules about how claims need to be submitted to court.
-This protocol ensures both sides have all relevant information about the other party’s perspective of the claim, and are able to thoroughly investigate and hopefully resolve the matter before the court date.
+There are clear rules about how claims need submission to the court.
+This protocol ensures both sides have all relevant information about the other party’s perspective of the claim and can thoroughly investigate and hopefully resolve the matter before the court date.

 Can I Make a Claim for Someone Else?